dagbjorn/microcoffeeoncloud/README.md

 Open https://hub.docker.com, sign in to your DockerHub account and create an access token as follows.

-:information_source: With free accounts, you can only create one single access token.

 Select your username > Account Settings > Security > New Access Token
 - Access Token Description: My only access token
-- Access permissions: Read, Write, Delete (Only choice available for personal accounts)
+- Access permissions: Read, Write, Delete (Only choice available for free accounts)
 - Generate

 :point_right: Make a copy of the generated token; you won't see it again...

+:information_source: With free accounts, you can only create one single access token.

-##### Store DockerHub access token in GitHub secrets
+##### Store DockerHub access token in a GitHub secret

 Go back to your GitHub repo and add your DockerHub username and access token in GitHub secrets.

 microcoffeeoncloud repo > Settings > Secrets > New repository secret
 - Name: DOCKERHUB_USER
-- Value: <username>
+- Value: \<username\>
 - Add secret

 And add another one for the token.